Don't miss out: Claim a free 90-minute CRM Success Workshop now

 When creating the field, call it Primary Contact and choose a Data type of Dynamic Linked Item.
 Use the dropdown picklist next to Report to select the Report that was created earlier.
 Use the picklist next to Display Column to choose the Person & Employer column from the report.

-NOTE: Choosing the Person & Employer column causes the Stored Value checkbox to be greyed out but opens a field called Value Column.
+Choosing the Person & Employer column causes the Stored Value checkbox to be greyed out but opens a field called Value Column.
 Use the picklist next to Value Column to choose ID.
-(Workbooks has ‘recognised’ that you’ve chosen a concatenated field from your report and thus needs to be ‘told’ how to identify the right person record and uses the ID field to do this.)
+(Workbooks has 'recognised' that you've chosen a concatenated field from your report and thus needs to be 'told' how to identify the right person record and uses the ID field to do this.)

 Ensure there are values available in the field chosen for Value Column or the Dynamic Line Item cannot work properly – you will be unable to select records without a value in that field.